Sajjan Singh Rangroot: Plot

-In the present, many Sikh volunteers come to the Syria-Iraq border to help out refugees.
+In the present, many Sikh volunteers under Khalsa Aid come to the Syria-Iraq border to help out refugees.
 An elderly Sikh volunteer tells his volunteers (especially a curious girl) about Sajjan Singh Rangroot, a soldier who fought in World War I.

 In the early 20th century, Sajjan was a young Sikh man who disliked the British.
-Sajjan's father worked for the British.
-Sajjan's father wanted Sajjan to work for the British as well.
-As World War 1 was going on, Sajjan wanted to be a soldier for the British Indian army.
+Sajjan's father worked for the British, and wanted his son to work for the British as well.
+As World War I was going on, Sajjan wanted to be a soldier for the British Indian army.
 He hoped that if the British won, India would gain independence.
 His father disliked the idea, but his mother was not against it.
-So Sajjan joins the army after an emotional farewell from his family.
-He becomes friends with many other soldiers like Dheera, Teja, Lacchman Das, and Mela Singh.
-Teja was an arrogant person, and Mela Singh was a person who lied a lot to get attention.
-Him lying leads to hilarious reactions.
-The Subedar (Leader) of the group was Zorawar Singh, who has fought many wars before.
-After rigorous training, the group reaches Britain to fight.
-The group were the Lahore Regiment.
+Thus, Sajjan joined the army after an emotional farewell from his family.
+Joining the Lahore Regiment, Sajjan befriended a number of other soldiers: Dheera, Teja, Lacchman Das, and Mela Singh.
+Dheera was scared of war and wished to get married and raise a family, Teja was arrogant, Lachman was very fluent in English, and Mela Singh was a habitual liar, and whose lies often led to humorous incidents.
+The Subedar (leader) of the regiment was Zorawar Singh, a veteran of many wars.
+After rigorous training, the unit ships out to Britain to fight.

 When the regiment reaches Britain, many British soldiers make fun of the Sikhs.
-The soldiers train even more.
-At a tea shop, Sajjan and one British soldier try to have a fight, but the owner of the shop, who is called Becky, stops them as she does not want the tables and chairs to break.
-Sajjan then leaves the soldier alone.
-Becky then starts to like Sajjan.
-Sajjan finds out, but he is betrothed to someone called Jeeti.
+The regiment, meanwhile, continues their training.
+At a tea shop, Sajjan and a British soldier get into a confrontation, but the owner of the shop, a woman named Becky, stops them to prevent damage to her shop.
+Sajjan leaves the soldier alone, and Becky starts to take a liking to him.
+Sajjan finds out about this, but he is betrothed to a woman named Jeeti.